zanderp/debian-wifi-deauther/README.md

 ```bash
 sudo ./wifi_deauth.sh rpi
 ```
-*run without rpi argument for Debian/Ubuntu/Kali or other debian based distributions for Desktop*
+*run without rpi argument for Debian/Ubuntu/Kali or other debian based distributions for Desktop or Raspberry Pi devices with an external wifi card*

 # DISCLAIMER